Quick Start

 QR code doesn't appear

-Session goes to disconnected immediately after scanning
+Session goes to disconnected right after scanning

-Message send returns 401 Unauthorized
+Message send returns 401 / 403

 Next Steps